Passengers of the Titanic: Ticket-holders who did not sail

 Numerous notable and prominent people of the era, who held tickets for the westbound passage or were guests of those who held tickets, did not sail.
 Others were waiting in New York to board for the passage back to Plymouth, England, on the second leg of Titanic's maiden voyage.
 Many of the unused tickets that survived, whether they were for the westbound passage or the return eastbound passage, have become quite valuable as Titanic-related artifacts.
-Those who held tickets for a passage, but did not actually sail, include Theodore Dreiser, Henry Clay Frick, Milton S. Hershey, Guglielmo Marconi, John Pierpont Morgan, John Mott, George Washington Vanderbilt II.
+Those who held tickets for a passage, but did not actually sail, include Theodore Dreiser, Henry Clay Frick, Milton S. Hershey, Guglielmo Marconi, J. P. Morgan, John Mott, George Washington Vanderbilt II, and Edgar Selwyn.

 Passengers by ethnicity

-It has been widely thought that there were more than 80 passengers from the Ottoman Empire, including Turkish, Armenian and Levantine backgrounds.
+Black passengers

+The Laroche family, father Joseph Philippe Lemercier Laroche and daughters Simone and Louise, were the only known passengers of Black ancestry on board the ship.
+They, along with Joseph's pregnant wife Juliette, were travelling to Joseph's native island of Haiti.
+Joseph hoped that a move from their former home in Paris back to Haiti, where his uncle Cincinnatus Leconte was president, would take his family away from racial discrimination.